browserengineering/book/book/graphics.md

 Laying out text
 ===============

-Now that we\'ve got a GUI window with a canvas, let\'s draw a simple web page on it.

-Remember that in the last chapter, we implemented a simple function that stepped through the web page source code character by character and printed the text (but not the tags) to the console window.
-Now we want to print the characters to our GUI instead.
+Let's draw a simple web page on this canvas.
+So far, the toy browser steps through the web page source code character by character and prints the text (but not the tags) to the console window.
+Now we want to draw the characters on the canvas instead.

-To start, let\'s change the `show` function from the previous chapter into a function that I\'ll call `lex`[^9] which just *returns* the text-not-tags content of an HTML document, without printing it:
+To start, let's change the `show` function from the previous chapter into a function that I\'ll call `lex`[^9] which just *returns* the text-not-tags content of an HTML document, without printing it: